Legal status of Hawaii: Spanish–American War and Newlands Resolution

-The authority of the legitimate power having in fact passed into the hands of the occupant, the latter shall take all the measures in his power to restore, and ensure, as far as possible, public order and safety, while respecting, unless absolutely prevented, the laws in force in the country.

-In 1949, the laws relative to belligerent occupation were amended further in the Fourth Geneva Convention, Section III: Occupied Territories, Article 6:

-"The present Convention shall apply from the outset of any conflict or occupation mentioned in Article 2.

-In the territory of Parties to the conflict, the application of the present Convention shall cease on the general close of military operations.

-In the case of occupied territory, the application of the present Convention shall cease one year after the general close of military operations; however, the Occupying Power shall be bound, for the duration of the occupation, to the extent that such Power exercises the functions of government in such territory, by the provisions of the following Articles of the present Convention: 1 to 12, 27, 29 to 34, 47, 49, 51, 52, 53, 59, 61 to 77, 143."

 Territory of Hawaii

-The Territory of Hawaii officially lasted from April 30, 1900, when President McKinley signed the Hawaii Organic Act, until 1959.
+The Territory of Hawaii officially lasted from April 30, 1900, when President McKinley signed the Hawaiian Organic Act, until 1959.
 U.S. military expansion was enormous during this period, and commerce grew intensively.
 At the same time, use of the Hawaiian language was punished in schools, and native cultural practitioners were repressed.

 Statehood plebiscite and Admissions Act

 From the time of the United Nations' formation in 1946 until 1959, Hawaii was on the United Nations list of non-self-governing territories eligible for decolonization.
-The United States proposed a vote between two options: 1) become a State by passing the Admissions Act, or 2) remain a United States Territory.
+The United States proposed a vote between two options: 1) become a State by passing the Hawaii Admission Act, or 2) remain a United States Territory.
 93% of voters supported statehood in the statehood vote.

 Permanent Court of Arbitration, the Hague, Netherlands

 The Permanent Court of Arbitration decided in 2002 to drop a case brought by a private citizen against an entity calling itself the Kingdom of Hawaii.